nvmcr/DataScience_HandBook/Deep_Learning/README.md

 > Epochs means the number of times we loop over our entire training data to learn.
 We do multiple iterations within a single epoch.
 For example, we have 1000 training samples and a batch size of 100.
 So in each iteration, our model tries to learn 100 samples.
 10 iterations will equal one epoch.
 ### Dropout
 It is a regularization technique where we randomly set some neurons to zero (removing).
 We have a hyperparameter, the probability of dropping.
 If it is set to 0.5, then only half of our neurons will be active in a layer.
 During test time, since we can't randomly drop neurons, we multiply the output of hidden layers with some probability percentage p to decrease the activations.
+## Transfer Learning
+Many think that we need a lot of data to train CNNs but actually, we don't.
+We know that initial layers of CNN learn low-level features like edges, and corners which don't change much depending on the dataset.
+As layers progress, high-level features specific to the data are captured.
+So the idea is to train these low-level layers on one specific dataset and use those trained weights and biases on a different dataset.
+This is called Transfer learning.
+It is a technique where knowledge gained from training a model on one task is leveraged to improve the performance of a model on a different, but related, task.
+Instead of training a model from scratch on a new task, transfer learning allows the model to transfer its learned knowledge and representations from the source task to the target task.

+During transfer learning, the lower layers of a pre-trained CNN, which have learned low-level and intermediate features, are typically kept fixed or frozen.
+This is done to preserve the general representations learned from the source task.
+The last layers of the CNN are then replaced or modified to suit the target task, allowing the network to learn task-specific features and make predictions accordingly.
+By fine-tuning the last layers, the model can adapt its knowledge to the specific nuances and requirements of the target task, while still benefiting from the pre-trained feature extraction capabilities of the earlier layers.

+In general, modern architectures like ResNet, and Inception are trained on ImageNet where the last layer is a fully connected layer with output dimensions being 1000 for 1000 classes.
+In transfer learning, we freeze the weights of all layers except the last layer.
+The last layer is changed to a fully connected layer with output dimensions of C for C classes in a new dataset.
+Only this layer is trained.
+If you have a bigger dataset, train all of the last fully connected layers.
+But remember tasks should be similar to image classification.
+The more data we have and the more different the task is, we need to finetune (training) more layers starting from the last.
 # Self-Supervised Learning
 Supervised learning is quite expensive due to the manual annotations/labels.
 Apart from cost, it is more prone to errors in annotations.
 Even the standard ImageNet has wrong labels.
 Options outside of supervised learning are semi-supervised, unsupervised, and self-supervised.
 Semi-supervised learning is to train on unlabeled data along with some labeled data.
 This is quite popular over a period but is still an active area of research.
 Getting good results from unsupervised learning is hard as there is no feedback or guidance.
 That left us with self-supervised learning (SSL).